awsdocs/aws-amplify-console-user-guide/doc_source/custom-domains.rst

    .. image:: images/1555951526863-979.png

-**Setting up Custom Domains in AWS Amplify Console**
+**Custom Domain Setup in AWS Amplify Console**

 When you create a new domain on the Amplify Console, there are a number of steps which need to happen before you can view your app via your custom domain.

    .. image:: images/1555951758569-803.png

-1. **Creating** - AWS Amplify Console is creating required resources for setting up the custom domain.
+1. **SSL Create** - AWS Amplify Console is issuing an SSL certificate for setting up a secure custom domain.

-2. **Requesting certificate** - AWS Amplify Console is requesting a SSL certificate from Amazon Certificate Manager for your site.

-3. **Pending Verification** - Before issuing an SSL certificate, Amplify Console must verify that you are the owner of the domain.
+2. **SSL Configuration/Verification** - Before issuing an SSL certificate, Amplify Console must verify that you are the owner of the domain.
 For domains managed by Route53, we will automatic update the DNS verification record.
 For domains managed outside of Route53, you will need to manually add the displayed DNS verification record into your domain’s DNS provider.

-4. **Available** - The domain is successfully associated with your app.
-For domains managed outside of Route53, you will need to manually add the DNS records provided in the console into your domain's DNS provider.
+3. **Domain activation** - The domain is successfully verified.
+For domains managed outside of Route53, you will need to manually add the CNAME records provided in the console into your domain's DNS provider.

 **Understanding DNS Verification**